Two of you

 01 — The shape of it

-Two bedrooms, one fireplace, no other guests on the property if you book the whole place.
+Two bedrooms, no other guests on the property if you book the whole place.
 Forty-five minutes from Victoria, but the cell signal is your choice.
-The cottage is its own building, sixty feet from the dock, with a private deck and a wood-burning fireplace that does most of the work in winter.
+The cottage is its own building, sixty feet from the dock, with a private deck and forced-air heat that keeps it warm all winter.

 We built this place for exactly the kind of weekend where you don't change out of a bathrobe until noon.
 The cottage is separate from the main house, so there's nobody to perform for.